Ciiku-Kihara/KNN-TITANIC-PROJECT-SPAM-MAIL-PREDICTION/README.md

 # KNN-TITANIC-PROJECT-SPAM-MAIL-PREDICTION
 This repository contains two Jupiter Notebooks.
-The contain the models I have built to predict whether a passenger on the Titanic survived and whether an email is spam or ham.
+They contain the models I have built to predict whether a passenger on the Titanic survived and whether an email is spam or ham.

 ## Description
 This repository contains a Jupiter notebook that contains Python code that I used to build two machine learning models.